Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 To solve this issue, you will need to delete the Add-ons.db file, which is used to cache information on your add-ons.
 However, deleting it won’t lead to the deletion of any of your add-ons.
 You can find the file in any of these locations:

 - Windows: Click start and type %APPDATA%\kodi\userdata\Database

 - Linux: ~/.kodi/userdata/Database

 - OpenElec/LibreElec: /storage/kodi/userdata/Database

-There are a number of issues related to streams stuttering.
+There are a number of issues related to stream stuttering.
 For example, your internet speed may not be fast enough to handle the 4K or HD stream, and this may result in more buffering.
-However, especially with 4K, there’s a good chance your device may not be able to handle the higher quality video.
+However, especially with 4K, there’s a good chance your device may not be able to handle the higher-quality video.

 - These builds tend to cause more problems than they solve.

 Our advice is to uninstall your build and manually install each add-on you want.
 This way, you won’t have dozens of add-ons you’ll never use, plus you’ll be able to pinpoint the exact add-on that’s causing any problems should anything go wrong.